 Finders are the most intuitive and visual way of accessing data tables.
 In Devo, finders are divided into different lists, each one including a tag level.
 In this way, you can navigate through the lists and select the tag levels of the data table you want to access.
 Finders are located in the Finders tab of the Data Search → Explore Your Data area, which is displayed by default.

 The four lists, from left to right, correspond to the four tag elements.
-These are technology, application, type, and subtype.
+These are technology, brand, type, and subtype.
 When you select a tag level in the first box on the left, the lists in the other boxes will be filtered to display only the levels that the selected tag structures have.
 To undo your selection, click Unselect on the tag list header or simply click a tag in any level above.

 You can use the time buttons above the tag level lists to display only tables that have received data over the last day, last week, etc. This is applicable to all finders except for the aliased, which show always all of them regardless of time.